 The HBHRC also supports the City's HB Community Cafe events organized by the Community & Library Services Department.

 Over the years, the HBHRC has worked in partnership with OC Human Relations to develop programs at local high schools.
 Programs have ranged from working with individual students to implementing school-wide diversity and educational training programs.

 ANTI-BULLYING RESEARCH and PROCLAMATION

-At the request of the Huntington Beach City Council, the Human Relations Task Force completed a study on bullying, entitled Bullying: A Report from the Huntington Beach Human Relations Task Force (May 2012).
+At the request of the Huntington Beach City Council, the HBHRC completed a study on bullying, entitled Bullying: A Report from the Huntington Beach Human Relations Task Force (May 2012).
 The objective was to evaluate the findings and make a recommendation to the City Council as to whether an ordinance was needed to address the issue specifically.
-After careful consideration of all of the factors involved, the HRTF concluded that a specific anti-bullying ordinance was not needed.
+After careful consideration of all of the factors involved, the HBHRC concluded that a specific anti-bullying ordinance was not needed.
 However, the task force identified a number of interventions related to bullying, including the adoption of a citywide proclamation.

-Donations for HRTF programs made payable to the City of Huntington Beach may be sent to:
+Donations for HBHRC programs, made payable to the City of Huntington Beach, may be sent to: